My Go-To Podcasts

 Workplace Innovator Podcast – Mike Petrusky interviews lots of influencers in the Facility Management profession, which “oh, by the way,” touches every one of us every day.
 Good stuff.

 Mind & Machine: Future Tech + Futurist Ideas + Futurism – As you may have figured out, this podcast is about the future.
 Hear big thinkers talk about doing big things, and some really small things as well.

 99% Invisible – Roman Mars works for an architecture firm in the Bay Area and hosts a podcast I’ve been enjoying for years.
 Each episode has a design focus, but not in the way you might think.
 Interesting recent nuggets include an episode on the history of cartoon sound effects and how embedded they’ve become in our lives, and an episode detailing the vandalization and even worse restoration of a classic piece of art.

-Today, Explained – A news summary show that posts each evening with a focus on the big story of the day.
+Today, Explained – A news summary show that posts each evening with a focus on the big topic of the day.
 It can sometimes be a bit biased or light in its analysis, but it is a good place to gather a different perspective.

 Political Gabfest – A Slate Magazine product produced in roundtable fashion.
 Hot topics with lots of behind the scenes info (from a reporter’s perspective).
 Informative, sometimes raucous, not afraid to challenge each other.
-One of my “alternate perspective” listens.

 Hardcore History – Another Dan Carlin project, this one devoted to deep dives on the personalities, places, and events that matter in history.
 The episodes can run to several hours, but the posts are months apart so there is plenty of time to take them in at your own pace.
 Ancient history and wars, 20th Century turning points that led us to where we are today, and usually … what might have been.